nikakogho/KIU_IntroToMl-AI/README.md

 ## Shopping

 Parsed csv to get evidence and labels, then trained and tested and got 38% sensitivity and 91% specificity

+## Nim

+AI plays against itself with Q learning, always chooses either best estimate value or random value if epsilon is enabled and random number on that turn is less than epsilon

+Eventually AI is good enough I can't beat it